RaushanKumar25/javascript-practice/README.md

 You can mix them in calculations.
 You can check if a number is an integer using Number.isInteger().
 You can round floats using Math.round(), Math.floor(), or Math.ceil().

+#                                                                                    CHAPTER 3

+String: string holds the textual data anything from a single chracter to the paragraphs.
+: strings can be defined as single quotes 'hello javascript, double quotes: "hello javascript, and or backticks: `hello javascript`